 The Air District routinely uses air dispersion modeling to assess the health impacts of existing facilities.
-EPA's approved AERMOD model utilizes onsite and local meteorology data, surrounding terrain heights, takes into account variations in surface heating and friction from different land use applications near the site, along with emission rates, stack characteristics and receptor locations.
+EPA's approved AERMOD model utilizes onsite and local meteorology data, surrounding terrain heights, takes into account variations in surface heating and friction from different land use applications near the site, along with emission rates, stack characteristics and downwind locations of individuals offsite.
 The results of this modeling provide the maximum expected ambient concentration for a particular emission rate which is directly tied to stack concentration.
 The model is designed to be conservative in nature, meaning that it is more likely to over-predict exposures than under-predict them.

-Air District staff conducted an air dispersion modeling analysis to evaluate the relationship between the concentration of ammonia in exhaust gasses from the Lehigh Cement Kiln and the potential health hazard at the maximally exposed offsite receptor location.
+Air District staff conducted an air dispersion modeling analysis to evaluate the relationship between the concentration of ammonia in exhaust gasses from the Lehigh Cement Kiln and the potential health hazard at the maximally exposed offsite location.
 This potential health hazard is determined by the ambient air concentration of ammonia as compared to the RELs spoken of earlier.
 For a given stack concentration or emission rate, the model can be used to estimate the maximum one-hour average concentration at a given location for the acute REL, as well as the maximum annual average concentration for the chronic REL.
-Additionally, the model can be used to determine the likelihood that any offsite receptor would detect an ammonia smell by comparing the highest one-hour average concentration to an accepted odor threshold value.
+Additionally, the model can be used to determine the likelihood that any offsite individual would detect an ammonia smell by comparing the highest one-hour average concentration to an accepted odor threshold value.
 A memo providing inputs and results of the air dispersion modeling is attached to this report as Appendix A.

 Conversely, the air dispersion analysis results can be used to determine the maximum acceptable ammonia concentration in the kiln stack to prevent exceeding a given downwind ambient concentration value.
 This target downwind concentration can be assigned any value, be it acute or chronic REL, or any value within the range of odor detection threshold.
 The acute REL (4.5 ppmv) is just below the low end of odor threshold according to OSHA (5ppmv to 50 ppmv).
 Choosing a target of 0.5 ppmv (11% of the acute REL, and 10% of the lower bound of the OSHA odor threshold) would provide an extra level of safety to public health while allowing a reasonable cushion to prevent public nuisance.
-According to the dispersion modeling analysis, in order to ensure against exceeding a 0.5 ppmv downwind one-hour average concentration, the maximum allowable kiln stack concentration is 270 ppmv.
-At this same maximum stack concentration, the maximum annual offsite ammonia concentration is 0.004 ppmv, which is 1.5 % of the chronic REL.
+The Air District's dispersion modeling analysis shows that in order to prevent exceeding a 0.5 ppmv downwind one-hour average concentration, the maximum allowable kiln stack concentration is 270 ppmv.
+At this same maximum stack concentration, the Air District's modeling analysis shows that the maximum annual offsite ammonia concentration is 0.004 ppmv, which is 1.5 % of the chronic REL.
+The Air District believes that this limit is therefore sufficiently stringent to protect public health.